Shogun0811/Richy-MD/README.md

 - and you're good to go.

-- Star ⭐ the repo if you like EDNUT-MD.
+- Star ⭐ the repo if you like RICHY-MD.

 ## WARNING